-At its first regularly scheduled meeting of the fiscal year, the Committee reviews and evaluates CEO performance, and determines performance achievement levels, for the prior fiscal year.
+At its first regularly scheduled meeting of the fiscal year, normally held in November, the Committee reviews and evaluates CEO performance, and determines performance achievement levels, for the prior fiscal year.
 The Committee also reviews competitive compensation data.
 Following review and discussion, the Committee or the Board, as applicable, approves the CEO's compensation.

-For fiscal 2020, our executive compensation programs were determined by our Board of Directors, through our Corporate Governance and Compensation Committee.
+For fiscal year 2021, our executive compensation programs were determined by our Board of Directors, through our Corporate Governance and Compensation Committee.
 See Compensation Decision Process above for further information.
-During fiscal 2019, we operated as a wholly-owned subsidiary of Post.
-As described below in Compensation Committee Interlocks and Insider Participation, the fiscal 2019 compensation of our named executive officers (other than Mr. Vitale) was determined by Mr. Vitale or Ms. Davenport.

 Mr. Vitale is the President and Chief Executive Officer of Post, and he is compensated by Post for his services as an employee of Post.
-Mr. Vitale's fiscal 2020, 2019 and fiscal 2018 compensation and the benefit plans in which he participates are fully disclosed in Post's filings with the SEC.
+Mr. Vitale's fiscal year 2021, 2020 and 2019 compensation and the benefit plans in which he participates are fully disclosed in Post's filings with the SEC.

-2020 Compensation Elements
+2021 Compensation Elements